-Exclusionary consequences involve removal of a student from classroom instruction for longer than thirty minutes or longer than one class period.
-These include positive alternatives to out-of-school suspension (see page 4) settings or programs, in-school suspensions, out-of-school suspensions, and expulsions.
+Exclusionary consequences involve removal of a student from classroom instruction for longer than thirty minutes, or longer than one class period.
+These include positive alternatives to out-of-school suspension (see page 5, below) settings or programs, in-school suspension, out-of-school suspensions, and expulsions.